 Remember you can do this on a large piece of cardboard or you can create a ‘wash line’ on a pin board or on a wall using sticky tape.
 I love this method.
-This was great way to see if my novel was ‘coming together’ – it showed me where some scenes need to reordered, scrapped, or even re-written.
+This was a great way to see if my novel was ‘coming together’ – it showed me where some scenes needed to be reordered, scrapped, or even re-written.
 (No one likes rewriting – but sometimes it can’t be avoided, can it?)

 A different way of writing a scene – the salad method

 To ensure that your scenes are well balanced and as rich as possible, you could try the salad method.

 Just as you’d cut and slice your tomatoes and cucumbers before you toss them in bowl, create the separate ‘ingredients’ of each scene before you throw them in the ‘bowl’ of your scene.